Events Management Policy

 Project Overview

-Have your say on Council’s new Events Management Policy.
-This policy will guide how temporary events are planned, assessed and approved to ensure they are safe, well managed and minimise impacts on the community and environment.
-Feedback from community members, event organisers and stakeholders is encouraged.
+Help shape the development of Council’s new Event Management Policy.
+This policy will guide how temporary events on public and private land (requiring statutory consent) are planned, assessed and approved to ensure they are safe and well managed.
+Community members, event organisers and local businesses are encouraged to share their feedback.
 Feedback can be provided until Sunday 21 June 2026.

 • Community Consultation